BeeryLab/voletron/README.md

 ## Known Todos

-- TODO: Add log file, recording time interval and stdout
+- TODO: Add log file, containing both the command line and the text currently sent to stdout.
 - TODO: examine error cases (e.g. cage vs. tube) and tweak heuristics
 - TODO: bin transition counts into 10 min buckets per animal in order to generate histogram of activity pattern over the course of the day (for ultradian rhythms)
-- TODO: readme
 - TODO: consider migrating to Colab/Jupyter